"Photo" Dave Johnson

-In addition to photographing the fest, Dave helped form the camp better known as "Thunder Mountain", which finally received an appropriate name after one wild night in 2012.
-He enjoys swimming in the Medina, and when not in a Hammock at Thunder Mountain or out photographing, he is probably at the Leopard Lounge or Merrville.
+In addition to photographing KFF, Dave helped form the camp better known as "Thunder Mountain", which finally received an appropriate name after one wild night in 2012.
+He enjoys swimming in the nearby creeks, and when not in his hammock at Thunder Mountain or out photographing, he is probably at the Leopard Lounge or Merrville.

-Dave not only donated a myriad of KFF photo prints to the 2020 KFF Gift Gallery Fundraiser, but has also donated a 6-piece KFF Photo Package to the Weekly Virtual Silent Auction.
-His donation includes 5 unique Celebratory 8.5" x 11" KFF Photo Prints (same 5 shown in the Gift Gallery Fundraiser), as well as his self-published book of KFF photos.
+Dave has not only donated a myriad of exclusive and original KFF Photo Prints to the 2020 Gift Gallery Fundraiser, but he has also donated a 8-piece KFF Gallery Print & Photo Book Package to the KFFF Virtual Silent Auction.

 One autographed copy of his new book "It Can Be This Way Always - Images From The Kerrville Folk Festival" (UT Press - March 2021)